Chia-Network/chia-docs/docs/cli/cli.md

 # plotters

 In 1.2.11 the option to use different plotters was introduced.
 The plotters supported include [Bladebit](https://github.com/Chia-Network/bladebit), [madMAx](https://github.com/madMAx43v3r/chia-plotter), and the original reference chiapos plotter.
 Each plotter has slightly different hardware requirements and may need slightly different options specified.
-Learn more about the alternative plotters here: [Alternative Plotters](https://github.com/Chia-Network/chia-blockchain/wiki/Alternative--Plotters)
+Learn more about the alternative plotters in the [Alternative Plotters page](/docs/plotting-software).

 ## madmax